How to pronounce She received funding to continue her research next year. in American English

 Start here

-In casual American English, "She received funding to continue her research next year" sounds like "shee ruh-SEEVD FUHN-duhng tuh kuhn-TIHN-yoo her ruh-SURCH NEHKST YEER".
-Several things happen here, and the headline one is the Y-Merging (gotcha, didja): the T/D/S/Z fuses with the following Y into CH or J. Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.
+Americans pronounce "She received funding to continue her research next year" as "shee ruh-SEEVD FUHN-duhng tuh kuhn-TIHN-yoo her ruh-SURCH NEHKST YEER" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Y-Merging (gotcha, didja) — the T/D/S/Z fuses with the following Y into CH or J. It lands on next, how Americans glue words together so they sound like one phrase.
+Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.